 Specifying the transmit keyword causes the packet to be transmitted, and the state machine to be reset to state 0.
+Characters that have not been explicitly defined to have a particular action return the state machine to state 0.

 The optional delay keyword specifies that the destination state is transitory.
 If no additional input is received, the packet will be sent after 100 ms, and the state reset to 0.